HomeLatest NewsDefenceDRDO hands over advanced chaff rocket system to Indian Navy

 The development of the MR-MOCR involved rigorous testing phases.
 The Phase-I trials, conducted from Indian Navy ships, successfully demonstrated the MOC cloud’s ability to persist in space and provide effective coverage.
 Phase-II trials focused on measuring the Radar Cross Section (RCS) reduction of an aerial target, achieving a remarkable 90% reduction, which was subsequently cleared by the Indian Navy.

-Defence Minister Rajnath Singh lauded the DRDO and the Indian Navy for this achievement, emphasizing its significance in India’s journey towards self-reliance in defense technology.
+Defence Minister Rajnath Singh lauded the DRDO and the Indian Navy for this achievement, emphasizing its significance in India’s journey towards self-reliance in technology.
 “The development of MR-MOCR is a testament to our commitment to achieving Aatmanirbharta in defense.
-This indigenous technology enhances our naval capabilities and strengthens our ,” he stated.
+This indigenous technology enhances our naval capabilities and strengthens our national security,” he stated.

 Advertisement